build-on-aws/content/posts/scaling-your-application-data-patterns/index.md

 Critically, it provides a replay and archive capability to aid in testing and troubleshooting of issues.
 Previously, this required creating a complex mechanism for logging and parsing the *event store*, and sending the relevant events back to the *event broker*.
 Since access to the applications that were producing the events may be difficult, this can provide significant operational challenges.
 ![Amazon EventBridge Reference Architecture](images/eventbridge.png)

-To learn more, see [event-driven architectures with Amazon EventBridge the AWS Well-Architected Framework: Serverless Lens](https://docs.aws.amazon.com/wellarchitected/latest/serverless-applications-lens/event-driven-architectures.html).
+To learn more, see [event-driven architectures with Amazon EventBridge from the AWS Well-Architected Framework: Serverless Lens](https://docs.aws.amazon.com/wellarchitected/latest/serverless-applications-lens/event-driven-architectures.html).

 ### Producing events